anreitersimon/Medbrain-Tutorial/STEP6.md

 The Project is located at `project/` of the git repository root.

 ## Goals
-Build a ViewController which shows a list of prescriptions for a specific patient.
+Build a `View Controller` which shows a list of prescriptions for a specific patient.
 Additionally if the user is not signed in the Log-in Screen should be shown.

 ## Getting started